ebi-gene-expression-group/tertiary_workflows_docs/docs/writing_bioconda_recipes.rst

 Making packages or scripts available via Bioconda makes them easily available to people using the Conda packaging system.
 A Conda package is created from a definition called a 'recipe', composed primarily of a meta.yaml file to define metadata associated with a package, and a script, build.sh, which installs the software.
 See https://bioconda.github.io/contributing.html for detailed info.

 If a package you're interested in using is not currently available via Bioconda, you can write a recipe very easily and submit to Bioconda as a PR.
 Once accepted, the package will be available via the usual 'conda install' mechanism.
 For example we wanted to use the `DropletUtils <https://bioconductor.org/packages/release/bioc/html/DropletUtils.html>`_ Bioconductor package, and submitted a `PR <https://github.com/bioconda/bioconda-recipes/pull/12448>`_ to add it.
-Likewise, packages of wrapper scripts can be provided through the same mechanism.
-As described in the following example.
+Likewise, packages of wrapper scripts can be provided through the same mechanism, as described in the following example.

 Example: r-seurat-scripts
 =========================